What is the Quality Parenting Initiative?

 It’s been amazing.
 Anything and everything I ever wanted as a biological parent and now as a parent mentor, everything I ever wanted in a system change, was wrapped up in QPI.

 Implementation and adaptation support

-QPI sites share their documents, experiences, and lessons learned with the field, which has helped create an extensive repository of QPI supports that provide detailed guidance on QPI implementation.
+QPI sites form a network that share their documents, experiences, and lessons learned with each other.
+This has helped create an extensive repository of QPI supports that provide detailed guidance on QPI implementation.
 The repository also includes examples of products and tools for consideration or adaptation, such as: co-parenting; visitation; court participation; information sharing; mentoring; partnership plan and communication; investigations; normalcy; recruitment and support; and transitions.
 Child welfare stakeholders who are part of a QPI site can access the repository of resources in a members-only section of the QPI website.
 Any stakeholder (including agency staff, foster parents, kinship caregivers, parents, youth, and attorneys) affiliated with one of QPI’s 80 jurisdictions can request to obtain a login to access this repository of QPI resources.

 1 Bruskas, D. (2008).
 Children in foster care: A vulnerable population at risk.
 Journal of Child and Adolescent Psychiatric Nursing, 21(2), pp. 70-77.

 Zeanah, C C., Shauffer, H. & Dozier, M. (2011).
 Foster care for young children: Why it must be developmentally informed.
 Journal of the American Academy of Child and Adolescent Psychiatry, 50(12), 1199-1201.

 Rafeedie, J., Hudson, S. M., Deavenport-Saman, A., Rao, S., Rogers, K., & Roberts, S. (2019).
 Decision-making in foster care: A child-centered approach to reducing toxic stress in foster children.
 Children and Youth Services Review, 96, 10-16.